-Use the links on the left to access recruit training topics, message boards and chat rooms to Connect & Share™, graduation information, travel planning, a "What's After Boot camp" section and official MCRD websites.
+Use the links at the left to access recruit training topics, message boards , graduation information, travel planning, a "What's After Boot camp" section, and official MCRD websites.

 Be sure to sign up for our Recruit Parents Newsletter and our Marine Parents Newsletter.
-The Recruit Parents newsletter is sent out bi-monthly on alternating Wednesdays each month.
-The Marine Parents newsletter is sent out every Thursday.
-These newsletters will help you not only through boot camp, but also through each additional phase of your recruit's career in the Marine Corps, as well as during his or her transition out of the Marine Corps.
+These e-newsletters are sent out bi-weekly on alternating Wednesdays of every month.
+These newsletters will help you not only through boot camp, but also through each additional phase of your recruit's career in the Marine Corps as well as transitioning out of the Marine Corps.

-Brand new terminology is a "must know" for those with a recruit in Marine Corps boot camp.
-Click on the "Terminology" header above to access this information.
+Brand new terminology is a "must know" for families with a recruit in Marine Corps boot camp.
+Use the link at the left to access this information.